 ~Chief Phillip L. Crowell, Jr.

+The City of Auburn Police Department is currently seeking full-time Police Officers.
 The Auburn Police Department is a progressive and professional organization with 54 sworn officers and 8 civilian employees.
-The Department has a proud tradition of honor, excellence, loyalty and professionalism.
-The Auburn Police Department is one of a handful of departments in Maine to receive national law enforcement accreditation.
+The APD has a proud tradition of honor, excellence, loyalty and professionalism, and is one of a handful of departments in Maine to receive national law enforcement accreditation.

 Starting salary is $18.92/hour (increase to $20.43/hour upon completion of probationary period), with a competitive fringe benefit package.
 The City of Auburn has lateral entry and will recognize up to six years of full-time law enforcement experience in municipal, county, state or federal law enforcement agency.